rahaman2002/Calculator/README.md

 # Calculator
-This Calculator is created using javascript.
+This Calculator is created by using javascript.
 And we can perform all types of operations using this.